“Power tends to corrupt, and absolute power corrupts absolutely. Great men are almost always bad men…”—Lord Acton.

 When achieving an objective, I have blinders on.

 Many people regale in the ability to multitask or juggle several tasks simultaneously.
-I have no such aims or abilities.
-When I put my mind to achieving an objective, my only aim is accomplishing optimal results.
+I have no such aims or skills.
+When I put my mind to achieving an objective, my only purpose is to accomplish optimal results.

 There is no distracting or dissuading me when I am in this mode.